-The International Business (IB) Division is a major training ground for exceptionally qualified and strongly motivated new researchers.
+The International Business (IB) Department is a major training ground for exceptionally qualified and strongly motivated new researchers.
 We foster collaborative and supportive research culture and offer key resources to ensure you successfully develop projects that are both scholarly and practically valuable.
 Central to our doctoral training are strong methodological skills and the development of cutting-edge research in collaboration with faculty members.

-The Division is home to the Centre for International Business at the University of Leeds (CIBUL), which is one of the largest international business expert groups in the UK and a pioneer research-led institute globally.
+The Department is home to the Centre for International Business at the University of Leeds (CIBUL), which is one of the largest international business expert groups in the UK and a pioneer research-led institute globally.
 Our faculty include the President of the Academy of International Business (AIB), former AIB presidents, three AIB Fellows and two European International Business Academy (EIBA) Fellows and current Chairs of the AIB Doctoral Consortium and EIBA/EIASM Danny Van Den Bulcke Doctoral Symposium, who are all actively engaged in doctoral supervision and training.

 Our doctoral students are an integral part of our research environment and make significant contributions to published research.
 Our postgraduate researchers have won (or have been finalists of) a number of major international prizes, including the Gunnar Hedlund Prize, the Michael Z. Brooke Prize, the Academy of Management Outstanding Dissertation Award and the Peter J. Buckley and Mark Casson Outstanding Dissertation Award.